 The Great Lakes Indian Fish & Wildlife Commission (GLIFWC) is an agency of 11 Ojibwe tribes from Michigan, Wisconsin and Minnesota, all signatories to treaties retaining off-reservation treaty rights.

-Nenda-gikendamang ningo-biboonagak (We Seek to Learn Throughout the Year) is directed toward language acquisition and preservation for grades K-5 within the 11 member tribes of the Great Lakes Indian Fish & Wildlife Commission.
+The resources provided on this website are directed toward language acquisition and preservation for the 11 member tribes of the Great Lakes Indian Fish & Wildlife Commission.

 "Giishpin ganawendaman gidinwewininaan, giga-ganawenimig aadizookaan gaaganawendang Anishinaabemowin."